LiskArchive/lips/proposals/lip-properties-serialization-and-initial-values-of-the-interoperability-module.md

 #### [Message Recovery Command][recovery-LIP]

 This command is used to recover a pending message in the outbox of a terminated chain.
 The user proves with an inclusion proof that the message is in the terminated sidechain outbox.
-The proof is validated against the outbox root stored in the sidechain account on mainchain.
+The proof is validated against the outbox root stored in the sidechain account on the mainchain.
 The recovered message is then bounced back to the original sending chain (which could be the mainchain).

 ### Liveness Condition